hdShang/arxiv-daily/docs/cs-RO/2025-12-05/papers/251206207v1-where-to-fly-what-to-send-communication-aware-aerial-support-for-gro.md

 ---
 layout: default
-title: Where to Fly, What to Send: Communication-Aware Aerial Support for Ground Robots
+title: "Where to Fly, What to Send: Communication-Aware Aerial Support for Ground Robots"
 ---

 # Where to Fly, What to Send: Communication-Aware Aerial Support for Ground Robots